darthmachina/amplenote-view-master/README.md

-# Wallboard Amplenote Plugin
+# View Master Amplenote Plugin

 This plugin will create a series of tables based on data contained in other notes.
-The main purpose is to create a media wallboard containing images and data for each of the pages tagged with a certain tag, grouped by a list of other tags.
+The table will contain images and data for each of the pages tagged with a certain tag, grouped by a list of other tags.

 # Usage
 Create a note in Amplenote contaning a table with at the following data: